reasonmii/ref_R/statQuest/simpleLinearRegression.md

 The first line just prints out the original call to the lm() function

 **Residuals**
-⋅⋅⋅This is a summary of the residuals (the distance from the data to the fitted line) ⋅⋅⋅Ideally, they should be symmetrically distributed around the line
+<br/>This is a summary of the residuals (the distance from the data to the fitted line)
+<br/>Ideally, they should be symmetrically distributed around the line

 **Coefficients**

-- This first section tells us about the least-squares estimates for the fitted line ⋅⋅⋅The first line is for the intercept, and the second line is for the slope<br/>ex) size = 0.5813 + 0.7778 * weight
+- This first section tells us about the least-squares estimates for the fitted line
+<br/>The first line is for the intercept, and the second line is for the slope<br/>ex) size = 0.5813 + 0.7778 * weight

 - Residual standard error is the square root of the denominator in the equation for F<br/>The standard error of the estimates and the “t value” are both provided to show you how the p-values were calculated